libretro/docs/docs/library/dolphin.md

 The `Sys` folder you need is located in *Data/Sys*.
 This is the folder we will need to move/copy.
 3. *Find RetroArch's system folder path*
-If you didn't change any value, the system folder is:
-`RETROARCH_CONFIG_DIR/system`.
-You can find the location of your 'system' folder (along with any other folders RetroArch uses) by going to settings > directory or by locating the
-*system_directory* line in the RetroArch configuration file (usually `retroarch.cfg`).
+If you didn't change it's default location, the 'system' folder is located at the top level of your RetroArch installation folder.
+Whether you moved it or not, you can find the location of your 'system' folder (along with any other folders RetroArch uses) by going to Settings > Directory or by locating the *system_directory* line in the RetroArch configuration file (usually `retroarch.cfg`).
-4. In the `RETROARCH_SYSTEM_FOLDER`, create the *dolphin-emu* directory and move/copy the `Sys` folder into it.
+4. In the `RETROARCH_SYSTEM_FOLDER`, create a new folder named *dolphin-emu* and move/copy the `Sys` folder into it.

-Ultimately, the `Sys` folder should be placed at a location similar to:
+When everything is set up properly, the `Sys` folder path should look something like this:
 ```
 RETROARCH_SYSTEM_FOLDER/dolphin-emu/Sys
 ```